The rundown on coronavirus

 Developer Preview Release Soon

-We're about to release an update to the developer preview with the following fixes:
+We're releasing a new update to the developer preview with some fixes and changes:

 * Only sidechains with BUNS will be automatically shown when the filter is enabled.

 * Some symmetric puzzles may now penalize BUNS across every asymmetric unit.

 * When enabled, the filter will show every bondable atom without enabling any HBonds.
 This is new behavior for the 'show bondable atoms' view option as well, as clicking it will show all bondable atoms regardless of what particular HBond types are visible.

 Newsletter September 11: Y'all Are Maaad Good at This Game

 Hey everyone!
 Be sure to check out our latest Newsletter HERE!
 As Josh mentions in this newsletter, we here at Foldit are very, very grateful for all Foldit players.
 Thank you so much for your dedication and hard work!

 Also, don't forget to sign up for the mailing list here to receive weekly updates about Foldit!(Wed, 09/16/2020 - 00:09 | 1 comment)

 Office Hour 9/11/20